artyom-beilis/skyhopper/README.md

     1. Move your cell phone in compass calibration/waving pattern to increase compass accuracy
     2. Increase application's field of view by pressing `+` at the top left corner near value `∠60°` - default FOV.
-    3. You may switch to manual azimuth mode by pressing "hand" icon at the right side and adjust the azimuth manually
+    3. You may switch to manual azimuth mode by pressing `✋` icon at the right side and adjust the azimuth manually

 -   _The screen becomes dim very fast and I don't have time to align/point the telescope?_